openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     a package hierarchy whose root is part of an enclosing package.
   * Don't place one library within another.
   * Don't place tests in a library.
-  * Don't use the anti-pattern in which a test refers to a library in an enclosing directory, such as `@library ../..`.
+  * Don't use the antipattern in which a test refers to a library in an enclosing directory, such as `@library ../..`.